 About Heart Of A Giant Foundation

-We aim to reduce heart disease by identifying and managing heart risk factors.
-Our mission focuses on enhancing early detection and support for high-risk individuals, empowering them to take control of their health.
+Our mission is to improve early detection and offer support to high-risk individuals, empowering them to take control of their health.

 Some Tough Truths About Heart Disease